Our customers have been hired at: *Foot Note

 What is the most professional font for a resume?

 The most professional font for a resume is one that is polished, clean and easy to read.
-Here are a few of the most professional fonts for your resume:
+These professional fonts for your resume are widely recognized:

-When determining what font should a resume be, it’s important to keep in mind that simplicity and readability are key.
+When determining the font for a resume, simplicity and readability are key.
 Avoid using decorative or unusual fonts, which can be distracting and difficult to read.
-Additionally, consistently use the same font throughout your resume to create a cohesive and professional-looking document.

 Can I use a 10.5-point font size for my resume?